 The Danish Veterinary and Food Administration

-- The Department of Finance handles finance and accounting, HR, IT, the operations division and communication and quality concerning the areas of Customer Service.
+- The Department of Finance handles finance and accounting, and the Compensation Unit concerning mink.

 - The Veterinary Department handles inspections of farmed animals, and develops, maintains and coordinates emergency measures against infectious livestock diseases.
 Furthermore, the section fights outbreaks and handles legislation and policy formulation in relation to animal health, animal welfare and veterinary medicine.
 The department also handles coordination of inspections and communication and quality concerning the areas of International Trade.

 The five departments report to the executive director of The Danish Veterinary and Food Administration.
-The Board of Directors consists of five directors/officers: The executive director, the chief financial officer, the chief veterinary officer, the chief meat inspection officer, the Deputy Director General (Annelise Fenger), and Deputy Director General (Per V. K. Christiansen).
+The Board of Directors consists of the four directors/officers and the executive director.

-The Danish Veterinary and Food Administration employs approximately 1,535 employees and is part of The Ministry of Environment and Food, which contains a total of four ministries under the ministry.
+The Danish Veterinary and Food Administration employs approximately 1,535 employees and is part of The Ministry of Environment and Food, which contains a total of five ministries under the ministry.